-Vitamin C plays a vital role in the formation of collagen, the main support system of the skin.
+Vitamin C plays a vital role in the formation of collagen, the main support system for the skin.
 Vitamin A and vitamin E are also crucial for healthy looking skin, both of which broccoli provides.

 Improved digestion and natural detoxification

-Eating foods with a natural fiber like broccoli can prevent constipation, maintain a healthy digestive tract and lower the risk of colon cancer.
+Eating foods with a natural fiber like broccoli can prevent constipation, maintain a healthy digestive tract, and lower the risk of colon cancer.
 Adequate fiber promotes regularity, which is crucial for the daily excretion of toxins through the bile and stool.
 Recent studies have shown that dietary fiber may also play a role in regulating the immune system and inflammation.

 Protection from chronic disease